iamvickyav/interview-preparation/Docker & Conternization/Docker/2-docker-image-with-Dockerfile.md

 # Dockerfile

 Dockerfile represents the list of steps to create a Docker image.
-The file should be created with name **Dockerfile** without any extension
+The file should be created with name **Dockerfile** without any extension.
+Dockerfile help us avoid building Docker image with Docker commands

 ## Building Tomcat Image